 And then option number two, which may not be the best option for you, but it’s still there, is to sell the house to a We Buy Houses company like ourselves.
 We’ll pay cash for the property.
 We won’t do any inspections or testing, and we’ll replace or repair any damage or old electrical items that remain in the property upon us purchasing it.
 Because we don’t do any inspections and there’s no banks involved, we can typically close the house without any sort of issue.
 We obtain homeowners insurance on it without any sort of issue because we are renovating the property and not using it as a primary residence.

-So if you’re interested in receiving a cash offer for your property, give us a call on our office line, which is (920) 215-4201, or feel free to fill out the form down below and we will reach out to you just as soon as we can.
+So if you’re interested in receiving a cash offer for your property, give us a call on our office line, which is (920) 215-4201, or feel free to fill out the form down below and we will reach out to you just as soon as we can to give you a cash offer.
 Thanks so much, and enjoy your day.